Darren Naish: Media

-Naish has appeared widely on British television, having featured on BBC News 24, Channel 4's Sunday Brunch, Richard and Judy, and Live from Dinosaur Island, as well as the documentary How to build a dinosaur.
+Naish has appeared widely on British television, having featured on BBC News 24, Channel 4's Sunday Brunch, Richard & Judy, and Live from Dinosaur Island, as well as the documentary How to build a dinosaur.
 He appeared on a Channel 4 discussion programme on cryptozoology, presented by journalist Jon Ronson, during the late 1990s.
 Naish's research on the giant Isle of Wight sauropod "Angloposeidon", on the pterosaur Tupuxuara, and on the sauropod Xenoposeidon was widely reported in the news media, as was his research paper on floating giraffes.

 Naish was a scientific advisor for Impossible Pictures, for the 2020 Netflix series Alien Worlds, and for the Apple TV+ series Prehistoric Planet.

 Naish has been featured in several stories about so-called mystery carcasses including the Montauk Monster, San Diego Demonoid, Beast of Exmoor, and a Russian mystery monster carcass.
 He emphasises the effects of taphonomy in making familiar animals unrecognisable.

 Among the popular books by Naish that were widely featured in the media were the Cryptozoologicon and All Yesterdays.

-In September 2022, Nash spoke at the United Nations Science Summit 2022.
+In September 2022, Naish spoke at the United Nations Science Summit 2022.

 Tetrapod Zoology

 In 2006, Naish started a weblog, Tetrapod Zoology, that covered various aspects of zoology.
 In 2007 he joined the ScienceBlogs network.
 In July 2011, the blog moved to the Scientific American blog network, as of 31 July 2018 the blog has moved away from Scientific American and is hosted independently.
 Tetrapod Zoology covers various subjects concerning tetrapods.
-Topics have included frogs, reptiles, mammals, birds, dinosaurs, pterosaurs, and cryptozoology.
+Topics have included frogs, reptiles, mammals, birds, dinosaurs, pterosaurs and cryptozoology.
 Together with colleagues Michael P. Taylor and Mathew Wedel, Naish also contributes to the Sauropod Vertebra Picture of the Week blog.

 In 2010, Naish published a collection of early articles from Tetrapod Zoology as a book titled Tetrapod Zoology Book One.